 |Deposit Fee||Free (unless using a credit card)|

-After all, it’s always a good idea to take a closer look at a broker before opening an account.
-Alternatively, you might come across a forex broker that we haven’t covered and thus – you wish to perform additional research.
+After all, it’s always a sensible idea to take a closer look at a broker before opening an account.
+Alternatively, you might come across a forex broker that we haven’t covered, and thus – you wish to perform additional research.